Fabio Sonzogni

-Fabio Sonzogni (1963 in Bergamo, Italy) is a director and Italian actor.
+Fabio Sonzogni (born 1963) is an Italian film and theatre director and actor.

 Life and career

 He has worked as an actor for fifteen years with directors: Luca Ronconi, Dario Fo, Gabriele Lavia, Mario Martone, Antonio Syxty, Antonio Latella.

 Since 2000 he has been working as a director.
 On February 21, 2014 in Florence, Teatro Cantiere Florida, he is performing and directing Sunset Limited, by Cormac McCarthy.
-In July 2014 he is taking part to the Festival of Gibellina-Orestiadi, with his new play Come pietra paziente, acting Nabhia Akkari.
-In November 2014 he will perform The Road by Cormac McCarthy.

-He is working on his next short film Reborn Baby and on the play The Face of Maria, monologue for voice and body of woman which will be set in London.
+In July 2014 he is taking part to the Festival of Gibellina-Orestiadi, with his new play Come pietra paziente, acting Nabhia Akkari.In November 2014, he will perform Cormac McCarthy's The Road.
+He is now working on his next short film, Reborn Baby, as well as the play The Face of Maria, a monologue for voice and body of a woman situated in London.
 In July he will be the artistic manager of the Siloe Film Festival, in Tuscany.